 This means that there really is only one conclusion about what the most important factor is.
 It is not something magical about fruits and vegetables, or something magical about the DASH or Mediterranean diet that results in improved cardiovascular health.
 It is the improved potassium to sodium ratio found in these foods and diets.
-Of course, the fiber, antioxidants, types of fats, and phytochemicals found in fruits and vegetables provide healthful benefits.
-But to have the surest way to get improved cardiovascular and stroke mortality, food must retain its high potassium sodium ratio.
+Of course, the fiber, antioxidants, types of fats, and phytochemicals found in fruits and vegetables may provide healthful benefits.
+But to have the surest way to get improved cardiovascular and stroke mortality, your food must retain its high potassium sodium ratio.

 This is backed by a great deal of basic science research.
 There are multiple posts on this blog about basic science research on the potassium sodium ratio.
 These studies confirm the potassium sodium ratio's importance.

 Tables Of High Potassium Foods